jaredgk/IMgui-windows/README.md

   ```

 ##Run
-1. To start the node.js application, run the following command:
+1. To start the node.js application, run the following command in a cmd.exe window in the run directory:

   ```
   node inde.js